freenas/freenas-docs/userguide/sharing.rst

 will then create a one hour incremental backup for the next 24 hours, and then one backup each day, each week and each month.
-**Since the oldest backups are deleted when a Time Machine share becomes full, make sure that the quota size you set is sufficient to hold the desired number of backups.**
+**Since the oldest backups are deleted when a Time Machine share becomes full, make sure that the quota size is sufficient to hold the desired number of backups.**
 Note that a default installation of Mac OS X is ~21 GB in size.

 To configure a quota, go to